www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/weekly-t32-process-project-status-weekly.md

   Consider creating a coverage report for this ,too.
 * [ ] Create distinct code coverage reports for unit tests, integration tests and functionality tests.
 # Done Tasks
+* [x] Benchmarks and lambdas of require Throws are not covered in test coverage.
+    * [x] Try excluding test classes from JaCoCo report.
 * [x] Test developer bootstrapping.
 * [x] Daily test repo process. -> This is already the case.
 * [x] Also execute the shell project's test suite. -> This is already the case.